CosmoJulis/ObjcUesrDefaults/README.md

 # TODO

-An object inherited from ObjcUserDefaults can only be instantiated once
+An object inherited from ObjcSharedObject can only be instantiated once

 Throws an exception when using multiple objects to modify the same UserDefaults key